Ready means three different things.

 Staff changes still happen.

 Decision rights, language, thresholds, and operating rhythm are no longer held in one person's head.
-The club keeps what it has learned.
+The club keeps what it has learned when people change.

 Pressure does not disappear.